kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-memory-resource.md

 sum of the memory requests for all the Containers in the Pod.
 Likewise, the memory limit for the Pod is the sum of the limits of all the Containers in the Pod.

 Pod scheduling is based on requests.
-A Pod is only scheduled to run on a Node when the Node has enough available memory to satisfy the Pod's memory request.
+A Pod is scheduled to run on a Node only if the Node has enough available memory to satisfy the Pod's memory request.

 In this exercise, you create a Pod that has a memory request so big that it exceeds the